 These fatty acids, along with kokum butter’s antioxidant properties and vitamin E content, make it a popular ingredient in cosmetics, hair conditioners, soaps, and shampoos.
 Learn more about the benefits of kokum butter for your skin, hair, and health in the next section.

 According to ancient Ayurvedic texts, kokum butter was used to treat ear infections, reduce pain caused by arthritis, prevent infections, and treat sores.
+This natural remedy may help address various skin care concerns, such as scars and wrinkles while also promoting anti-aging benefits.
+It is a popular hair care ingredient as it may help deal with split ends, improve scalp health, reduce dandruff, and soothe psoriasis.

 Potential Benefits Of Kokum Butter